invrainbow/codeperfect/docs/docs/getting-started.md

 CodePerfect doesn't really have the concept of a project.
 It simply knows how to read a Go module or workspace.
-When you open CodePerfect, it prompts you to select a folder:
+When you open CodePerfect, it prompts you to select a folder.

 - **Module:** CodePerfect can open a single module.
 In this case, it expects a folder containing a `go.mod` file at the root of the folder.
 - **Workspace:** CodePerfect can open any folder that is, or belongs to, a workspace.
 This means any folder that contains a `go.work`, or has a parent folder that contains a `go.work`.
 CodePerfect runs `go env GOWORK` to detect what workspace (if any) the current folder belongs to.

 When you open a folder, CodePerfect creates some files inside for internal use:

 - `.cpproj` &mdash; project-specific settings
 - `.cpdb` &mdash; the index of your code

 We recommend committing `.cpproj` to version control (for consistent build and debug configurations), but excluding `.cpdb` (it needs to be rebuilt on each machine).
 Note that none of these files are human-readable.

 ### Open an existing project

 CodePerfect can open any Go module or workspace as described above.
 Just run CodePerfect and select the right folder.

 If you're opening a pre-existing project, CodePerfect uses `go list -m all` to find your dependencies, and if you have un-downloaded dependencies, the indexer will naturally be unable to find them.
-You can ensure they've been
+You can ensure they've been downloaded:
-downloaded:

 ```
 go mod tidy